Origin and History

 Service during the War

 In 1756, the regiment was at the camp of Granville.

-In 1757, the regiment was sent to Germany to join the Lower Rhine Army under Maréchal d'Estrées.
+In 1757, the regiment was sent to Germany to join the Lower Rhine Army under the Maréchal d'Estrées.
 At the end of June, it was at the camp of Bielefeld with d'Estrées's main corps.
-On July 26, the regiment took part to the battle of Hastenbeck.
-It was in the column under Chevert who accomplished the flanking movement to attack the Hanoverian left wing in the woods.
+On July 26, the regiment took part in the Battle of Hastenbeck, where it was in the column under Chevert which accomplished the flanking movement to attack the Hanoverian left wing in the woods.
 During this attack, it suffered from a cruel mistake.
 Indeed, it was placed in the woods of Nimerein where it was fighting a grenadier corps when units of Chevert's column advancing through the same woods fired mistakenly on it.
 Taken in crossfires, the Eu Regiment was forced to retire after suffering heavy losses.
 At the end of the year, it took its winter quarters in Emden in Ostfriese, in the fourth line of the French Army.

 At the beginning of 1758, the regiment withdrew to the Rhine.
 In April, when Clermont redeployed his army along the Rhine, the regiment was stationed at Kalkar.
 After the successful crossing of the Rhine by Ferdinand's army on May 31, the regiment did not join Clermont's army at Rheinberg but was rather deployed at an unspecified location.
 Later during the year, the regiment returned to France where it served on the coasts of Bretagne.